thuyanduong-flatiron/pokemon-teams/README.md

 ```

 ### Bonus
 Only work on this part if you are done with all other deliverables.
 Throughout their journey, **a Pokemon trainer should only have 6 Pokemon on their team**.
-Assuming you have your Delete Button working, delete as many Pokemon as needed such that each trainer has six or less Pokemon.
+Assuming you have your 'Release Pokemon' button working, delete as many Pokemon as needed such that each trainer has six or less Pokemon.
 Then, implement a feature that prevents trainers from adding a Pokemon if they already have six (maybe use window.alert to let the user know they cannot add a Pokemon).
 Therefore, if they want to add another Pokemon, they must release one of their Pokemon first.

+#### Once you are done, git add, commit, and push your code to your forked repository, Then slack you lead instructor and TCFs the url to your forked repository.